 - The VCU Bulletin describes every major and minor offered at VCU.
 If you want to know exactly what courses are required to graduate, particular policies for your school or major, or view a course-by-course sample graduation plan, this is where you should start.

-- DegreeWorks will keep you on-track to graduation by providing you with a checklist of all of the courses required for your program of study, and previews of how your requirements would change if you change your major.
+- DegreeWorks will keep you on track to graduation by providing you with a checklist of all of the courses required for your program of study, and previews of how your requirements would change if you change your major.
 To do so, we encourage you to use the DegreeWorks feature called what-if; please follow these instructions for using the what-if feature to begin your major change journey.

 - The Student Educational Planner in DegreeWorks allows you to create a personalized graduation plan based upon your previous academic credits, academic goals and graduation timeline.

 Accessing your courses online

 Tutorial: How to access your online courses in Canvas